 - Complying with local laws: YouTube sometimes blocks a video if it violates local law.
 For example, it is illegal in Thailand to insult the Thai monarch, so videos critical of the Thai king are blocked within the country.

-We feel that the Internet is best when you have the freedom to express yourself and exchange ideas.
-This freedom is undermined when corporations impose geoblocks on content.
-ProtonVPN is a firm defender of the freedom of speech and we condemn online censorship in any form.
+At Proton, we believe that the internet is best when you have the freedom to express yourself and exchange ideas.
+This freedom is undermined when corporations like YouTube impose geoblocks on content.
+Proton VPN is a firm defender of freedom of speech, and we condemn online censorship in all its forms.

 How to unblock YouTube videos

-- Your viewing history will be private
+- Keep your viewing history private

 Learn more about how VPNs work.

-The Tor Browser is a powerful privacy tool that can be used to hide your IP address.
-It lets you send your Internet traffic over the Tor network, which is a web of special servers around the world.
-The Tor Browser encrypts your Internet traffic three times and then routes it through three different servers, making it almost impossible to trace, so YouTube is unable to know your real IP address and can’t geoblock videos for your location.
+The Tor Browser is a powerful privacy tool that you can use to hide your IP address.
+It lets you send your internet traffic over the Tor network, a web of special servers around the world.
+The Tor Browser encrypts your internet traffic three times and then routes it through three different servers, making it almost impossible to trace, so YouTube is unable to know your real IP address and can’t geoblock videos for your location.

-- Tor traffic is slow.
+- Tor traffic is slow

-- Tor can be complicated to set up and use.
+- Tor can be complicated to set up and use

 Learn more about using Tor.

-- Can expose your data
+- Expose your data

-- Can monitor your online activity
+- Monitor your online activity

-- Performance is generally weak
+- Provide generally weak performance